AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 Rules with `$cookie` modifier are not supported by AdGuard Content Blocker, AdGuard for iOS, and AdGuard for Safari.

-In [AdGuard Browser Extension for Chrome MV3](/general/adguard-browser-extension/mv3-version) we delete cookies in 2 ways: from `content-script` side (to which we have access) and from `onBeforeSendHeaders` listener.
+In [AdGuard for Chrome MV3][ext-mv3] we delete cookies in 2 ways: from `content-script` side (to which we have access) and from `onBeforeSendHeaders` listener.
 Since `onBeforeSendHeaders` and other listeners are no longer blocking, we are not able to delete them in all cases.
 You can check if a rule works with [this test](https://testcases.agrd.dev/Filters/cookie-rules/test-cookie-rules).

 :::